John Jonston

 John Jonston or Johnston (Jan Jonston; Joannes or Johannes Jonstonus or Johnstonus; 15 September 1603 – c.
 1675) was a Polish scholar and physician, descended from Scottish nobility and closely associated with the Polish magnate Leszczyński family.

 Life

 Jonston was born in Szamotuły, the son of Simon Johnston, who had emigrated to the Polish–Lithuanian Commonwealth from Scotland.
 Jonston's early education was sponsored by one of his two paternal uncles who had come to the Commonwealth with his father.

-From 1611 Jonston attended the school of the Bohemian Brothers in Ostroróg, then the Schoenaichianum in Bytom, and from 1619 the gymnasium in Toruń, Royal Prussia.
+From 1611 Jonston attended the school of the Bohemian Brothers in Ostroróg, then the Schoenaichianum in Bytom Odrzański, and from 1619 the gymnasium in Toruń.
 As a Calvinist, he could not attend the Catholic Jagiellonian University.
-Consequently he earned his first degree at the University of St Andrews (1622–25; M.A., 1623), where he studied theology, scholastic philosophy, and Hebrew.
+Consequently, he earned his first degree at the University of St Andrews (1622–25; M.A., 1623), where he studied theology, scholastic philosophy, and Hebrew.
 His sponsors included the Primate of All Scotland, John Spottiswood.